 Let us pray "for kings and those in authority "that they may be peaceable toward us, "that so we may have and lead a quiet and peaceable life in all godliness and honesty."

 If in order to put an end to public wars, and tumults, and battles, the Priest is exhorted to offer prayers for kings and governors, much more ought private individuals to do it.
 For there are three very grievous kinds of war.
 The one is public, when our soldiers are attacked by foreign armies: The second is, when even in time of peace, we are at war with one another: The third is, when the individual is at war with himself, which is the worst of all.
 For foreign war will not be able to hurt us greatly.
 What, I pray, though it slaughters and cuts us off?
 It injures not the soul.
 Neither will the second have power to harm us against our will; for though others be at war with us, we may be peaceable ourselves.
-For so says the Prophet, "For my love they are my adversaries, but I give myself unto prayer" [Psalm 109:4]; and again, "I was at peace with them that hate peace"; and, "I am for peace; but when I speak, they are for war."
-[Psalm 120:6-7, Septuagint] But from the third, we cannot escape without danger.
+For so says the Prophet, "For my love they are my adversaries, but I give myself unto prayer"; and again, "I was at peace with them that hate peace"; and, "I am for peace; but when I speak, they are for war."
+But from the third, we cannot escape without danger.
 For when the body is at variance with the soul, and raises up evil desires, and arms against it sensual pleasures, or the bad passions of anger, and envy; we cannot attain the promised blessings, till this war is brought to an end; whoever does not still this tumult, must fall pierced by wounds that will bring that death that is in hell.
 We have daily need therefore of care and great anxiety, that this war may not be stirred up within us, or that, if stirred up, it may not last, but be quelled and laid asleep.
-For what advantage is it, that the world enjoys profound peace, if you are at war with yourself?
+For what advantage is it, that the world enjoys profound peace, if thou art at war with thyself?
 This then is the peace we should keep.
 If we have it, nothing from without will be able to harm us.
 And to this end the public peace contributes no little: whence it is said, "That we may lead a quiet and peaceable life."
 But if any one is disturbed when there is quiet, he is a miserable creature.
-Do you see that He speaks of this peace which I call the third kind?
+Seest thou that He speaks of this peace which I call the third kind?
 Therefore when he has said, "that we may lead a quiet and peaceable life," he does not stop there, but adds "in all godliness and honesty."
 But we cannot live in godliness and honesty, unless that peace be established.
-For when curious reasonings disturb our faith, what peace is there?
-Or when spirits of uncleanness, what peace is there?
+For when curious reasonings disturb our faith, what peace is there? or when spirits of uncleanness, what peace is there?

 My very special reason for saying all this was that after I had briefly defined and interpreted these terms [i.e., the terms of 1 Timothy 2:1], no one should think of overlooking the passage that follows, “for all men, for kings and for all those who are in high station, that we may lead a quiet and peaceable life in all piety and charity,” and that no one should imagine, by a common frailty of the human mind, that these prayers are not also to be made even for those at whose hands the church suffers persecution.
 For the members of Christ are to be gathered from every class.
 Hence he continues and says, “for this is good and acceptable in the sight of God our Savior, who desires all men to be saved and come to the knowledge of the truth.”
 And that no one might say there can be a way of salvation without partaking of the body and blood of Christ but simply by living a good manner of life and worshiping one God Almighty, Paul continues: “For there is one God and one mediator of God and men, the man Christ Jesus.”
 This makes it clear that what he had said above, “He will have all men to be saved,” is to be realized only through a mediator who would not be God, as the Word is always God, but the man Christ Jesus, since “the Word was made flesh and dwelt among us.”